-Algeria ruling party turns its back on Bouteflika: he is 'history now'
+Algeria ruling party turns its back on Bouteflika: he is 'history'

 Tens of thousands of Algerians have staged protests for weeks demanding a new era with younger leaders who would offer greater social freedoms and prosperity.

-Bouteflika, 82, has rarely been seen in public since suffering a stroke in 2013, and the protesters say he is no longer in a fit state to rule.
-They took to the streets after Bouteflika, in office for 20 years, announced he would stand again, forcing him to reverse that decision this week.
+Bouteflika, 82, has been in office for 20 years but rarely been seen in public since suffering a stroke in 2013.
+The protesters say he is no longer in a fit state to rule.

-A former minister who is familiar with Bouteflika’s inner circle told Reuters that the president could not survive given the pressure building against him from Algerians of all social classes.
+A former minister who is familiar with Bouteflika’s inner circle told Reuters that the president could not survive given the pressure building against him.

 “Game over.
 Bouteflika has no choice but to quit now,” the former minister said on condition of anonymity.